-- ideally be made using the Atheros chipset instead of Ralink, Realtek or any other.
-So the adaptador brand doesn't matter that much.
-What matters most is the chipset, but the vendor may not tell in advance which is.
-It's stated in the aircrack-ng wiki page, which was an invaluable resource during my hunt.
-There you'll find more tips on how to identify the chipset as well;
+- Ideally be made using the Atheros chipset instead of Ralink, Realtek, or any other chipset.
+So the brand of the adapter doesn't matter that much.
+What matters most is the chipset, but the vendor may not tell you in advance which chipset it has.
+The aircrack-ng wiki page was an invaluable resource during my hunt.
+You can find more tips there on how to identify the chipset.

-- be original.
-Yes, original.
+- Be genuine.
+Yes, genuine.
 One of the most popular adapters that use the Atheros chipset is from Alfa.
-The problem is that it became too much popular, thus some chineses started to faking it.
+The problem is that it has become too popular, and some Chinese manufacturers started counterfeiting it.
 This finding was shocking for me.
-To verify if what you bought was counterfeited or not, you can ask Alfa directly by sending to them the MAC Address, Serial Number and other information that you could find, so they can verify it.
-But it may fail, it is susceptible to "Replay Attacks", right?
-So you need to verify more things like shape, color, size.
-After that, carefully plug into a pc and check if the MAC Address and Serial number matches using
+To verify if what you bought is counterfeit or not, you can ask Alfa directly by sending them the MAC Address, Serial Number, and other information that you can find, so they can verify it.
+But it may fail, as it is susceptible to "Replay Attacks," right?
+So you need to verify more things like shape, color, and size.
+After that, carefully plug it into a PC and check if the MAC Address and Serial number match using

-sudo lspci -vv(as root you see more details).
-You can also perform a vendor lookup based on the Organizationally unique identifier (OUI) present on the MAC Address (e.g., 01-23-45-67-89-ab-cd-ef).
-Also expect many fakes on eBay and related sites;
+sudo lspci -vv(as root, you see more details).
+You can also perform a vendor lookup based on the Organizationally unique identifier (OUI) present in the MAC Address (e.g., 01-23-45-67-89-ab-cd-ef).
+Also, expect to find many fakes on eBay and related sites.

-- support monitor mode (equivalent to promiscuous mode) to capture packages;
+- Support monitor mode (equivalent to promiscuous mode) to capture packets.

-- be powerful enough to inject packages into the target network.
-So choosing the right antenna surely will help here.
-Please check the article "What is the best WiFi antenna for me?" to know more about antennas.
-One more thing: it's not because you can receive packages and see all the networks that you can inject packets.
+- Be powerful enough to inject packets into the target network.
+Choosing the right antenna will surely help here.
+Please check the article "What is the best WiFi antenna for me?" to learn more about antennas.
+One more thing: just because you can receive packets and see all the networks doesn't mean you can inject packets.
 It didn't work at all on my Ubuntu.
-Only worked when I used the same adapter on Kali Linux -- In hindsight the reason seems to be the kernel version.
-To test you just need to see the results of
+It only worked when I used the same adapter on Kali Linux.
+In hindsight, the reason seems to be the kernel version.
+To test this, you just need to see the results of

-airmon-ng check killbefore setting the monitor mode and install linux kernel backports.
-More info on Kali docs.
-If it still doesn't work, try an older Kali version with an older kernel here and the older repository;
+airmon-ng check killbefore setting the monitor mode and install Linux kernel backports.
+More information is available in the Kali docs.
+If it still doesn't work, try an older version of Kali with an older kernel here and the older repository.

-- have the proper driver to work with your operating system.
-My adapter for example was recognized right from the start when I plugged into Ubuntu, but after a
+- Have the proper driver to work with your operating system.
+For example, my adapter was recognized right from the start when I plugged it into Ubuntu, but after running

-lsusb -t, because usb devices won't appear on
+lsusb -t, as USB devices won't appear in

 Diving into hacking

-After the hard part of choosing your adapter and making it work, you need to understand how WEP and WPA works, how break each of them and how to use the right tools to support your attack.
-I won't go into specific commands because you can see them in this article and many others in the internet.
-After all tools change more often than concepts.
+After the hard part of choosing your adapter and making it work, you need to understand how WEP and WPA work, how to break each of them, and how to use the right tools to support your attack.
+I won't go into specific commands because you can find them in this article and many others on the internet.
+After all, tools change more often than concepts.

-On breaking Wired Equivalent Privacy (WEP): it was deemed vulnerable because it makes use of a broken algorithm called RC4 and repeated Initialization Vectors after every 5000 packets with a probability of 50%.
-In other words it is possible to break WEP networks in minutes by analyzing captured packets.
-Such attack was demonstrated since 2001.
-So, to hack such networks, you only need to put your interface in the monitor mode, capture many packets and analyze them.
-All those tools come out of the box on aircrack-ng suite, although there are other tools as well.
+On breaking Wired Equivalent Privacy (WEP): It was deemed vulnerable because it makes use of a broken algorithm called RC4 and repeated Initialization Vectors after every 5000 packets with a probability of 50%.
+In other words, it is possible to break WEP networks in minutes by analyzing captured packets.
+This attack was demonstrated as early as 2001.
+So, to hack such networks, you only need to put your interface in monitor mode, capture many packets, and analyze them.
+All those tools come out of the box in the aircrack-ng suite, although there are other tools available as well.

-On breaking Wi-Fi Protected Access (WPA/WPA2): secure against the previous flaw on WEP, WPA and WPA2 can only be attacked for now using brute force.
-The attacker must put his interface on monitor mode and capture the four-way authentication handshake in its entirety (can't miss a package here) and use some wordlist to bruteforce the encrypted secret.
-So the password strength matters a lot here.
-May not be possible to break through, but a vulnerability on Wireless Protected Setup (WPS), an attempt to make easy for laymans to set up their wireless network, introduced 3 vulnerabilities that eases the exploitation.
-The oldest and more popular is the online PIN brute force vulnerability that allows attackers to gain access to the network.
-To exploit such vulnerability, Reaver was developed.
-But was discontinued in that repository and was embraced by the community here.
-In short you can scan networks with WPS enabled and attack them using Reaver.
-Unfortunately it's not always possible to disable WPS, from a defense perspective that is.
-Depends on each vendor, but it's worth the time to verify if you could lock WPS.
-That could be verified using the
+On breaking Wi-Fi Protected Access (WPA/WPA2): While it is secure against the previous flaw in WEP, WPA and WPA2 can only be attacked for now using brute force.
+The attacker must put their interface in monitor mode and capture the four-way authentication handshake in its entirety (not missing any packets) and use a wordlist to brute-force the encrypted secret.
+So, the password strength matters a lot here.
+It may not be possible to break through, but there is a vulnerability in Wireless Protected Setup (WPS), an attempt to make it easy for laymen to set up their wireless network, which introduces 3 vulnerabilities that ease exploitation.
+The oldest and most popular vulnerability is the online PIN brute force vulnerability that allows attackers to gain access to the network.
+To exploit this vulnerability, Reaver was developed.
+However, it was discontinued in that repository and was embraced by the community here.
+In short, you can scan networks with WPS enabled and attack them using Reaver.
+Unfortunately, it's not always possible to disable WPS from a defense perspective.
+It depends on each vendor, but it's worth the time to verify if you could lock WPS.
+You can verify this using the

-wash command that comes with Reaver or using Reaver directly.
-It's also possible that your router automatically rate limit requests that aim to hack WPS.
-Again, depends on each vendor.
+wash command that comes with Reaver or by using Reaver directly.
+It's also possible that your router automatically rate-limits requests that aim to hack WPS.
+Again, it depends on each vendor.
 I recommend you to check for yourself.